It4innovations/hyperqueue/docs/deployment.md

 ## Idle timeout

-When server is started, a idle timeout may be configureated, via ``--idle-timeout=<TIMEOUT>`` where ``TIMEOUT`` is a string like ``"2min 30s"``.
+Idle timeout allows to automatically stop a worker when no tasks are given to the worker for a specified time.

+When a worker is started, an idle timeout may be configurated via ``--idle-timeout=<TIMEOUT>`` for ``hq worker start`` where ``TIMEOUT`` is a string like ``"2min 30s"``.
 (All possible formats are documented at https://docs.rs/humantime/2.1.0/humantime/fn.parse_duration.html).

-When idle timeout is enabled, each worker is automatically stopped if it does not receive a task for longer then a given timeout.
+Idle timeout can be also configured for all workers at once by ``hq server start --idle-timeout=<TIMEOUT>``.
+This value is then used for each worker that does not explicitly specifies its own timeout.